behreajj/AsepriteAddons/commands/README.md

 - `correctTags`: Removes tags with out-of-bounds frames.
 Tags with duplicate names have a number appended to the end of the name.

-- `correctTilesets`: Checks tile set names for empty strings, invalid characters in file paths, and duplicates.
+- `correctTilesets`: Checks tile set names for empty strings, invalid characters, and duplicates.
 Renames tile sets as needed.
 Assigns a unique ID to each set's `properties`.

 - `nextTab`: Moves the active sprite to the next tab.
 Converts the fore- and background colors to RGB.
 If the slice tool is active, switches to the hand tool.